-Based on the functional, personal, and broad business competencies identified by the American Institute of Certified Public Accountants (AICPA), this MSA program satisfies the 150-hour requirement for the CPA examination in most states.
-It also helps you prepare for other professional certification programs such as Certified Management Accountant (CMA), or Certified Internal Auditor (CIA).
+Based on the functional, personal, and broad business competencies identified by the American Institute of Certified Public Accountants (AICPA), this MSA program can help you prepare for a career in accounting.
+After graduation you may choose to further your studies and explore other professional certification programs for Certified Management Accountant (CMA) or Certified Internal Auditor (CIA).

 Forensic Accounting: For those interested in fraud prevention or criminal investigation.
-This concentration helps prepare you for the Certified Fraud Examiner (CFE) designation.
+This concentration helps you explore the Certified Fraud Examiner (CFE) designation.

 In this program, you can achieve these learning outcomes, as adapted from AICPA core competencies.

 - Decision Modeling: Consider issues, identify alternatives, choose and implement solutions.

 - Risk Analysis: Identify and manage audit risk and understand how business risk affects business strategy.